mstump/mstump.github.com/_posts/2012-06-04-writing-nodejs-modules-in-clojurescript.md

 <script src="https://gist.github.com/2870806.js?file=output.txt"> </script>

-Great it works, but every time your module is included it's going to run whatever function is bound to <code>*main-cli-fn*</code>.
+Great it works, but every time your module is included it's going to run whatever function is bound to `*main-cli-fn*`.
 Leaving it unbound isn't an option so we need to bind it to a noop function.
 The final form is below.

 <script src="https://gist.github.com/2870806.js?file=stage3.cljs"> </script>

 To turn this program into a module we need a couple small additions.
 The first is that we need to export/extern the public functions so that they are visible to node.
-We do this by adding a file <code>lib/main.js</code>.
+We do this by adding a file `lib/main.js`.

 <script src="https://gist.github.com/2870806.js?file=main.js"> </script>

-You need to import the generated javascript code outputed by the ClojureScript compiler, this is done by the <code>require("./sample.js")</code>.
+You need to import the generated javascript code outputed by the ClojureScript compiler, this is done by the `require("./sample.js")`.
 The actual export is done by the next line <code>exports.core = sample.sample.core</code>, this makes the sample.core namespace defined by our ClojureScript program visible to node.js.
 All functions declared by your clojure namespace should now be accessible.

-<h2>Publishing the Module</h2>
+## Publishing the Module
-The last addition is the <code>packages.json</code> file which lives at your project root.
+The last addition is the `packages.json` file which lives at your project root.
 You can find [lots](http://package.json.nodejitsu.com/) [of documentation](http://blog.nodejitsu.com/package-dependencies-done-right) for this [file](http://npmjs.org/doc/json.html), so I won't spends lots of time on it, I'll just emphasise a couple points.

-<strong>Spend some time making sure which version of Node.js introduced whatever functionality you require.</strong> For instance we use npm programatily, but the functionality wasn't introduced until 6.0 which is newer than the verion deployed by Heroku.
+**Spend some time verifying which version of Node.js introduced the functionality you require.** For instance we use npm programatily, but the functionality wasn't introduced until 6.0 which is newer than the verion deployed by Heroku.
 Node.js is very young, and is a bit of a moving target, spending a little time up front will prevent you from being burned.
 Using nvm becomes invaluable when attempting to validate your module against different versions of node.
 Oh, and please populate the repository and license fields, it's just part of being a good open source citizen.

 <script src="https://gist.github.com/2870806.js?file=packages.json"> </script>

-At this point from your project root you can execute <code>npm publish</code> and npm will walk you through creating an account and publish your module to npm.
+At this point from your project root you can execute `npm publish` and npm will walk you through creating an account and publish your module to npm.

 ## Pro Tips
 When passing data from ClojureScript to Node.js your going to need to convert it from a ClojureScript data st